radwanCS/Tsinghua-CS-SelfStudy/docs/source/content/freshmen_1/fundamentals_of_programming/fundamentals_of_progamming.rst

 Summary
 --------

-The suggested online resources alone should be more than sufficient for learning the Fundamentals of Programming.
-If I come across excellent books on C++ programming later, I might add them.
+The suggested resouces should be more than sufficient for learning the Fundamentals of Programming.